-We are currently seeking a Speech-Language Pathologist for a full-time position working with K-8 students in the Phoenix, AZ area for the 2021-2022 school year.
+We are currently seeking Speech-Language Pathologists for full-time positions working with students in the Phoenix, AZ area for the 2022-2023 school year.
+We’re starting to sign contracts now for positions to begin in the Fall.
 Eligible candidates must be licensed Speech-Language Pathologists in the state of Arizona and must have a valid AZ Fingerprint Card.

 - Must be a licensed/certified Speech-Language Pathologist in the state of Arizona

-- Must have a valid Fingerprint Clearance Card
+- Must have a valid AZ Fingerprint Clearance Card

 - Assesses students’ communication skills (e.g. articulation, language, fluency, voice, etc.) for the purpose of determining their communication needs deficits and developing recommendations.

 - Consults with teachers, parents, other personnel and/or outside professionals for the purpose of providing requested information, developing plans for services and/or making recommendations.